 Read more about how to connect soundbar to TV without HDMI

-Bluetooth can be used to connect your soundbar, depending on the TV you have.
+Bluetooth can be used to connect your soundbar, depending on the Samsung TV speakers you have.
 No messy cables are required to run along the wall.
 You can also join the sub wirelessly by turning on your sounding board.

 It is a good idea to keep your soundbar and streaming device as close as possible.
 This will not only save space but will also ensure a reliable Bluetooth wireless connection.
 Our experts recommend that you limit your distance to 30 feet.

 There is nothing worse than a problematic soundbar to set up.
 Our team has verified the 3.1 as an easy-to-use sound bar.
 You will save time by using great definition inputs like HDMI.
-This type of connection is easy to use and requires only one cable.
+This type of single cable connection is easy to use and requires only one cable.

 The versatility is another aspect that contributes to the JBL 3.1’s high rating.
 Although the sub is larger and heavier than the soundbar, it still provides good bass.
 The high-power sub should be close to your setup as it requires power.